raficahya/backend-laundry/README.md

 containing codes for :
   1. configuring server
-  2. eshtablishing connection to MySQL database
+  2. eshtablishing connection to frontend and MySQL database
   3. CRUD
   4. API